sysrep/time-viz/Use_External_ML_Service.md

 After reading the [dev-doc](https://indico.io/docs), I decided to use two APIs under "Text Analysis", the [Sentiment Analysis](https://indico.io/docs#sentiment) API and [Emotion](https://indico.io/docs#emotion) API seems to be fun to play with.

-In the [dev-doc](https://indico.io/docs), they use jQuery as the exmaple libraray, so I will install jQuery first by
+In the [dev-doc](https://indico.io/docs), they use jQuery as the example library, so I will install jQuery first by
 ```
 yarn add jquery --save
 ```
 I `cd` into `./lib`, create a new js file with the name `idico.js` (by `touch idico.js`).
-This is a new service that make API calls to indico's API endpoints.
+This is a new service that makes API calls to indico's API endpoints.
 In `idico.js`, I import jQuery, copy the example on indico's document, and edit the example code according to our needs.
 ```
 export const sentiment = (textArray) => {
   return $.post(